Christopher-Hayes/block_spam/README.md

-# block_spam
+# block_spam: Follow-Spam Blocker

-Medium + Instagram Follow-Spam Blocker.
-Python scripts that go through your followers and when a follower is following over a specified threshold (ie following 1,500 accounts), the script blocks their profile.
+**Python scripts that go through your followers and when a follower is following over a specified threshold (ie following 1,500 accounts), the script blocks their profile.
+Currently works for Medium.com and Instagram.**

 I'm sure for some people this doesn't really matter.
 Personally, I don't post a whole lot, so I'm only really interested in having friends + real people as followers.
 I find it mildly annoying when I get a bunch notifications about these bot accounts following me.
 So, I created a script to automatically weed out these accounts.